What will be different going forward?

 - Relevant information that can be easily updated frequently

 Preference given to processes/workflows that make updates less work for people, are easier with appropriate training, are managed at the right level, etc.

 Consideration given to videos, images, social engagement, and other interactive features.

 - It’s about the content, not about the sites

-Priority given to developing ways to integrate, use, or transition relevant, sharable content in OSU Extension’s CMS vs. fulfilling requests to design, develop, host, or manage individual sites.
+Priority given to developing ways to integrate, use, or transition relevant, sharable content in OSU Extension’s new web presence vs. fulfilling requests to design, develop, host, or manage individual sites.

 - Right people doing the right things

 Priority given to developing features and processes that allow Extension programs, faculty, and staff to focus on content development vs. website design, development, and management.